shadoxx/janusgw-vagrant/README.md

 subsequent run.
 This directory is explicitly ignored in the Git repo, so it's safe to put things there that you don't want to be deleted between `vagrant destroy` and `vagrant up`.

+### E. Networking
+Earlier revisions of this VM used host->port mapping on the host for networking services.
+This complicated things in ways that don't make sense, especially in the context of STUN/TURN.
+This VM is now configured to pull an IP via DHCP from the host 'public network' as configured in the Vagrantfile.
+More advanced network configurations are possible, but they will not be covered in this project outside of the preconfigured simple scenario.
+Refer to Appendix A for a list of open/listening ports in this VM and work your development security strategy accordingly.